Parent Education Programs

 Explore the theory behind why teens are drawn to social media and how it can undermine their wellness; get the latest data on how social media affects self-esteem, body image, and multi-tasking; and learn strategies for teaching healthy social media use without sounding preachy.

-Raising Resilient Teens: How to Teach Your Child to Resist Perfectionism, Manage Self-Criticism & Talk Back to Toxic College Pressure
+Raising Resilient Kids: How to Teach Your Child to Resist Perfectionism, Manage Self-Criticism & Talk Back to Toxic College Pressure

 Teens have never been more successful, yet they’ve also never struggled more with anxiety, stress and depression.
 In this talk, Rachel translates the toxic messages about achievement that young adults have internalized, and teaches parents the tools to help young people practice self-compassion, redefine success, pursue purpose, and—most importantly—let them know they are enough as they are.